zeyarpaing/figify/README.md

 - Click on the `+` button and choose `Import plugin from manifest` and locate the `manifest.json` file in the `dist` folder of the project.

 - Building UI for the plugin can be done in `src/ui/**` directory.
-- To do some actions to the Figma main window, firstly, need to declare actions in `src/controller/index.ts` and then call them from the UI using the `Figma` utility.
+- To do some actions to the Figma main window, firstly, need to declare actions in `src/plugin/index.ts` or declare in separate files and imported to it and then call them from the UI using the `Figma` utility.
+- For hot reload, please enable hot reload in the Figma desktop app.
+(Plugins > Development > Hot reload plugin)

 For example: